How to spend one day in Salem Massachusetts: Best day trip from Boston

 Your first stop should be at Salem’s Maritime National Historic Site.

-Explore the cities Maritime history by visiting some of the historic buildings, wharves, and replica ships that tells the story of Salem.
+Explore the city’s Maritime history by visiting some of the historic buildings, wharves, and replica ships that tell the story of Salem.

-The Salem Maritime historic site was established to preserve and interpret the maritime history of New England, which consist of 12 historic structures, and they’re all within a walking distance along Derby street.
+The Salem Maritime historic site was established to preserve and interpret the maritime history of New England, It consists of 12 historic structures, and they’re all within walking distance along Derby Street.

-Along the Derby Wharf you can visit the Friendship of Salem Tall ship, which was a replica of a ship built in 1797.
+Along the Derby Wharf, you can visit the Friendship of Salem Tall ship, which was a replica of a ship built in 1797 and was used in the East Indies Trade and brought back various goods and merchandise to Salem.
+Tours are available Sat. & Sun. from 12-3pm.

 Go shopping on Essex Street